Type 99 81 mm mortar: Ammunition

 Two types of ammunition, smoke or chemical, and high-explosive are known.
 Likewise, there are two weights of shells-7.2 pounds and 14.3 pounds.
-The complete 7.2-pound round consists of a percussion fuze, the shell body, the fin assembly, the primer cartridge, and the propelling charge.
-The propelling charge is made up of increments, each increment consisting of a lacquered silk envelope containing a ballistite-type propellant.
-The primer cartridge, enclosed at one end by a lacquered brass head, resembles a 12-gauge shotgun shell.
-The body of the high-explosive shell is painted black, inside and out, and contains an explosive charge of about 1 pound of TNT.
-A white band is painted around the base of the body of the shell, a yellow band at the junction of the shell and the fin assembly, and a red band around the nose, on the fuze adapter.
-The 7.2-pound shell is 11.6 inches long unfuzed.

-The fuze of the 81 mm shell functions on impact with instantaneous or delayed action.
-A hollow brass plug, that can be inserted in the fuze, provides delayed action of probably 0.1 second.
-For transport, the fuze is carried separately from the rest of the shell in a soldered tinplate canister with a screw-lid.
-The fuze is held within the canister by two wooden blocks shaped to take the base and the nose of the fuze.
-Two holes are drilled in the upper surface of the top block, and in one of these the delay plug rests.

 There is also a green signal flare fired from the Type 99 81-mm mortar, as well as a parachute smoke signal.

 The 81mm mortar was also used to launch an unusual AA Mine Discharger shell.

 The following results were achieved in a firing test that employed both Japanese ammunition and U. S. M43A.

 The Japanese generally were poorly prepared for the proper packaging of ammunition at the start of the war.
 Ammunition of all kinds was packed in wooden boxes with fillers to hold it in position, and only the most rudimentary protection against moisture was provided by tarring joints and knot holes and occasionally wrapping rounds in wax paper for additional waterproofing.
 In view of the faulty packaging, it was common for 50 per cent to 90 per cent of hand grenades and mortar shells to fail to function.
 Now, however, the Japanese are utilizing metal and asphalt-impregnated paper linings for their ammunition containers, and consequently deterioration has been materially lessened.